Dostendite/odin-basic-ruby-projects/README.md

-less efficient, fun or productive than taking the time to understand the problem, then making a plan & writing pseudocode to cleanly implement it, which takes WAY less time and is so much easier to do, as well as fun.
+less efficient, fun or productive than taking the time to understand the problem, then making a plan & writing pseudocode to cleanly implement it, which takes much less time and is so much easier to do, as well as fun.